yazan-skjf/chess/README.md

     C++ Engine:
         - ✅ Foundation and structure
-        - ❌ Decoding and parsing of data (In progress)
+        - ✅ Decoding and parsing of data
-        - ❌ Logic and functionality
+        - ❌ Logic and functionality (In progress)
         - ❌ Community modding interface

     TypeScript Webapp: TBA